-In 2015, Brazil's insurance consortium, CNseg, launched an initiative to centralise fraud prevention operations throughout the Brazilian insurance sector.
+In 2015, Brazil's insurance consortium, CNseg, launched an initiative to centralize fraud prevention operations throughout the Brazilian insurance sector.
 FenSeg, Brazil's national P&C insurance federation, is the first of four federations benefiting from CNseg’s collaboration with SAS.

 SAS® Detection and Investigation for Insurance uses multiple techniques, including advanced analytics with embedded AI and machine learning.
-Through these capabilities, FenSeg gained the ability to score claims in real-time and a visual interface for spotting linked entities and crime rings it may have otherwise missed.
+Through these capabilities, FenSeg gained the ability to score claims in real time and a visual interface for spotting linked entities and crime rings it may have otherwise missed.
 The platform has brought more suspicious claims to light through a speedier, automated process while increasing alerts by 286%.

 “But the key to fraud prevention isn’t just more alerts – it’s more accurate alerts that insurers can act on,” said Ricardo Pereira, Insurance Fraud Prevention and Combat Manager at CNseg.
-“I’m pleased to say that the number of suspicious claims that proved to be fraudulent has increased 67%, thanks to SAS’ fraud-detection solution.”
+“I’m pleased to say that the number of suspicious claims that proved to be fraudulent has increased 67%, thanks to SAS’ fraud detection solution.”

 Learn more and join the conversation

 The pandemic has upended “business as usual,” allowing all manners of fraud to flourish.
-The impacts these schemes are particularly acute now, as organisations struggle to adjust their operations and stay afloat.
+The impacts these schemes are particularly acute now, as organizations struggle to adjust their operations and stay afloat.
 Learn more about SAS’ fraud analytics solutions online, and follow #fraudweek on Twitter to join the conversation.